oblador/react-native-shimmer/README.md

 ## Usage

-NOTE: `Shimmer` may only have one child, wrap in a `View` if you need multiple.
+NOTE: `Shimmer` may only have one child.

 ```js
 import Shimmer from 'react-native-shimmer';